techmely/starly/.github/PULL_REQUEST_TEMPLATE/proposal.md

 [To be filled]

 Goals & Metrics
-What metrics will be used to measure and determine success of this design?
+What metrics will be used to measure and determine the success of this design?

 [To be filled]